vercel/examples/edge-functions/next-news/README.md

 # Next News

-This is an example showing a hHcker News clone using Next.js.
+This is an example showing a Hacker News clone using Next.js.

 ## Demo